nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/saml-20-authentication.md

 {{! /excerpt}}

+&nbsp;

 ## Sources

-Sources of the addon can can be found at [https://github.com/nuxeo/nuxeo/tree/master/nuxeo-services/nuxeo-platform-login-saml2](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-services/nuxeo-platform-login-saml2/).
+Sources of the addon can can be found at &nbsp;[https://github.com/nuxeo/nuxeo/tree/master/nuxeo-services/nuxeo-platform-login-saml2](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-services/nuxeo-platform-login-saml2).

 You need to build the JAR and follow the sample at &nbsp;[https://github.com/nuxeo/nuxeo/tree/master/nuxeo-services/nuxeo-platform-login-saml2/sample](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-services/nuxeo-platform-login-saml2/sample).

-## Background on SAML 2.0
+## <a name="SAML2.0_presentation"></a>"Background on SAML 2.0

 Security Assertion Markup Language (SAML) 2.0&nbsp;is an XML-based protocol that uses security tokens containing assertions to pass information about a user between a SAML authority, known as the identity provider (IdP), and a SAML consumer, the service provider (SP).

 SAML 2.0 has a very broad scope with a large&nbsp;number of supported profiles but its primary use case is single sign-on which is specified in the Web Browser SSO Profile.

 When a web user tries to access a resource at a service provider they are redirected for authentication with the identity provider.
-This identity provider produces an authentication assertion, and the service provider consumes the assertion to establish a security context for the web user.
+The identity provider produces an authentication assertion, and the service provider consumes the assertion to establish a security context for the web user

 The specification of these assertions and of the request-response protocol messages themselves is independent of the&nbsp;underlying communications and messaging protocols.
 The mapping between these two is known in SAML as a 'binding'.